civicrm/civicrm-dev-docs/docs/extensions/civix.md

     FirstLetterCapitalized here).
 This creates a skeletal file for your XML schema, your BAO, and your API.
 It does NOT create a skeletal SQL file to create your table or DAO files at this time.
--   Edit the XML schema in the "xml" folder to match the fields you want.
+-   Edit the XML schema in the `xml` folder to match the fields you want.
 Minimal documentation is available [here](https://wiki.civicrm.org/confluence/display/CRMDOC/Database+Reference), but you are better off looking at the [existing XML